 If you’re just starting out, don’t over-complicate the gear you buy to catch bluegill.
 There are many exceptional entry-level fly rods on the market that will give you a solid foundation to start catching: the Redington Classic Trout or the Echo Base are two high quality, affordable options that would serve you well for years to come.

-If you’re looking for something that’s a bit more of an investment but delivers a lot more versatility and performance, I highly recommend checking my fly rod of choice: the TFO Drift Fly Rod.
+If you’re looking for something that’s a bit more of an investment but delivers a lot more versatility and performance, I highly recommend checking my fly rod of choice: Wild Water 3-Weight Fly Rod Combo.

-That’s a lot of options, right?!
-What’s cool about bluegill fishing, is that if you’re up for it, you could easily try out every iteration of the TFO Drift Fly Rod and start practicing the different techniques for when you hit the trout stream in the fall.
+That’s a lot of options, right!
+What’s cool about bluegill fishing, is that if you’re up for it, you could easily try out every iteration of this fly rod and start practicing the different techniques for when you hit the trout stream in the fall.

 And for My Reel . . .